Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 - Artificial Neural Networks (ANN) for nonlinear relationships, though these require larger sample sets — typically 500 or more well-distributed samples — and more validation work before they can be trusted in a production environment.

 The right method depends on the application and the data.
-There's no single answer that fits every situation.
-For a practical comparison of PLS versus ANN approaches in production calibration work, see NIR Calibration in Practice: PLS vs. ANN, Outliers, and Deployment.
+There is no single answer that fits every situation.
+For a deeper look at advanced analytical approaches beyond standard PLS workflows, see Advanced NIR Data Analysis: Methods Beyond Basic Chemometrics.

 Preprocessing: The Step Before the Model

-Chemometrics isn't just about regression.
-Before any model is built, the spectral data usually needs preprocessing.
+Chemometrics is not just about regression.
+Before any model is built, spectral data usually needs preprocessing.
 This step removes physical variation that would otherwise confuse the model and degrade prediction accuracy in ways that are difficult to trace back to their source.

 Common preprocessing methods include: